 Get organized

-The next step is to determine the logical flow that the manual will follow.
+The next step is to determine the logical flow of the document.
 First, think of what you need to include and what the audience requires before developing the logical flow or sequence for the content.

 Having a consistent theme helps plan how the document will meet the set objectives.
 Next, break down the content into chapters, sections, headings, and subheadings.
 The structure and order selected will normally be used to create a table of contents.